 It works a little bit differently than some of the travel booking sites you may have used in the past.
-You start by telling AutoSlash what you’re looking for and they email you with the best price they can find for the type of vehicle you want for the dates and rental location you’re interested in.
+You start by telling AutoSlash what you’re looking for.
+Then you’ll get an email with the best price the company can find for the type of vehicle you want, the dates you need it and the location you’re interested in.

 AutoSlash found us an intermediate SUV (they searched for compact SUV or better) from Advantage for $259.41 for the five-day period we requested: